 The science behind the hydrogen economy has been around for many years, but only now are the necessary real-world factors coming together to support its implementation.
 Is this the right time to start building a hydrogen economy?

-This webcast looks at the positives that remain for the UKCS even during the depressed price environment, but also examines the risks it poses for the MER strategy.
-We will ask what happens to assets that have changed hands in recent years and how the M&A landscape looks for the future.
+This webcast looked at the positives that remain for the UKCS even during the depressed price environment but also examines the risks it poses for the MER strategy.
+We asked what happens to assets that have changed hands in recent years and how the M&A landscape looks for the future.

 The OFSE sector is under severe pressure globally - given sharply lower oil prices, c.30pc capex cuts across the industry and continuously declining rig counts - and the challenges are particularly acute in the US shale oil sector.
 How should participants respond and how will the industry evolve?

 The relationship between oil and gas producers and their customers is going through the biggest change in a generation.
-Petroleum Economist, in association with King & Spalding, is hosting a webcast on how the Covid-19 pandemic and oil price crash is impacting existing contracts and the negotiation of new ones in this new era.
+Petroleum Economist, in association with King & Spalding, hosted a webcast on how the Covid-19 pandemic and oil price crash are impacting existing contracts and the negotiation of new ones in this new era.

-The second webcast of the 'PE Live' series, in association with Shearman & Sterling will cover:
+The second webcast of the 'PE Live' series, in association with Shearman & Sterling presented:

 - The prospects for and challenges of M&A in the current swiftly evolving market

 - The way forward for M&A as the post-coronavirus picture becomes clearer

 - The strategy of majors and other large IOCs

 - Learnings from the aftermath of previous price collapses and their relevance this time round